funkygao/fae/README.md

     - middleware is in charge of performance while frontend is in charge of biz logic
 *   Polyglot development

+### Highlights

+*   Dynamic cluster reconfiguration
+    - VBucket
+*   Easy extending for more servants(RPC service)
+*   Cluster based servants that can delegate(proxyed) to remote servants based on dup consitent hash
+*   Use multicast to auto discover fae peers for delegation
+*   Highly usage of mem to improve latancy & throughput
+*   Merge recent requests to reduce backend service load
+*   Circuit breaker protection
+*   Fallback to mem when backend storage fails
+    - requires session sticky to work
+    - mem as response, and auto retry backend storage
+    - when threshold retries reached, put to message queue for latter more retries
+*   Easy graceful degrade for OPS
+    - auto
+    - manual

 ### VBucket

 *   Better than consistent hashing